 Samba night is on every Monday at Pedra do Sal located in Saude neighborhood.
 And the best part is that it’s free!
-All you need to pay for are the cheap caipirinhas from the hundreds of street sellers providing drinks and Brazilian street food.
+All you need to pay for are the cheap caipirinhas (the national cocktail) from the hundreds of street sellers providing drinks and Brazilian street food.

 Your best bet to get there is via Uber but if you’re feeling adventurous then you can head there on the Metro too.
 Get off at the Cinelandia station exiting via Exit C – Pedro Lessa street and then take the tram heading in the direction of Praia Formosa before getting off at Parada dos Museus.
 Then, simply follow the sounds of the samba!

-This is definitely one of the most unique things to do in Rio de Janeiro and the perfect experience for anyone looking for a fun party and local experience!
+This weekly event is definitely one of the best things to do in Rio de Janeiro and the perfect experience for anyone looking for a fun party and local experience!

 One of the most iconic viewpoints of Rio de Janeiro can be found on the Two Brothers Peak (also known as Morro Dois Irmaos.)
 Although other lookouts around the city give you great panoramic views, the Two Brothers Peak offers breathtaking views of Rio’s most iconic beach, Copacabana.

-To reach the peak you will need to do a little bit of hiking and the trail actually starts in Vidigal Favela.
+To reach the peak you will need to do a little bit of uphill hiking and the trail actually starts in Vidigal Favela.
 Despite being a favela, Vidigal is a safe place to visit.
 However, for those still worried you can do tours with a guide.
-I personally did this sunrise guided tour and loved it.
-The Two Brothers Peak is the most amazing place to watch the sunrise in Rio de Janeiro.
+I did my tour at sunset.
+This option only applies to the tour without transport (read more below) but both tours have mid-afternoon departures.

-You can also do tours during the day like this one without transport for $10 USD, or this tour which includes hotel pickup for $50 USD.
+With that said, you can also do tours during the day like this one without transport for $10 USD, or this tour which includes hotel pickup for $50 USD.
 Despite missing sunrise, you’ll still get to enjoy that spectacular view.
 Both tours don’t end there though, and after admiring the view you’ll walk down through the favela to learn all about Vidigal’s life and history.

 Overall, it’s a great learning experience and scenic view all in one – and one of the best things to do in Rio de Janeiro!

-There are two ways to visit Christ the Redeemer.
+There are three ways to visit Christ the Redeemer.
 The first is by taking the bus or train to the top.
-This is the more costly option but very convenient and easy as you get dropped right at the entrance gates.
+This is a very convenient and easy option as you get dropped right at the entrance gates.
 You’ll just need to get yourself to the lower starting point.

-Entrance to the Christ the Redeemer is R$18-24 (depending on the season) and you can only pay with cash at the top.
-Once you visit the statue you’ll be able to get that iconic photo that although it’s cringe-worthy, it makes for a great memory of Rio!
+Entrance to the Christ the Redeemer is $21-31 BRL ($4-8 USD) depending on the season, and you can only pay with cash at the top.
+Once you visit the statue, you’ll be able to get that iconic photo, that although is cringe-worthy, makes for a great memory of Rio!

 There is no bigger party in the world than Brazil’s Carnival and the best place to celebrate Carnival is, of course, in Rio de Janeiro!
-In 2017, I hit the streets of Rio de Janeiro for a week of craziness.
-To say the least, I was blown away by the sheer amount of people who come to celebrate this amazing event!
+A couple of years ago, I hit the streets of Rio de Janeiro for a week of craziness.
+To say the least, I was blown away by the sheer number of people who come to celebrate this amazing event!

-Carnival in Brazil runs for 6 days usually starting on a Tuesday and ending on a Sunday.
+Carnival in Brazil runs for 6 days, usually on a Tuesday and ending on a Sunday.
 The dates change every year but Carnival starts at the end of February and runs to early March.

 Regardless of how hard you plan to party, Carnival will be an eye-opening experience and is sure to blow you away!